-Large, bold text paired with graffiti-like scribbles, flat design and sleek animation scream out of this digital shelf, demanding purchase.
+Large, bold text paired with graffiti-like scribbles, flat design, and sleek animation scream out of this digital shelf, demanding purchase.

 But remember, just like the website, this clothing line personifies but also requires authenticity, so, if you want and are worthy to become the next community “street hero”, you’re welcome to join the “cool kidz on the block”.
-Website’s doors are open and what a memorable entrance, if we dare say.
+The website’s doors are open and what a memorable entrance, if we dare say.

 When dour 2020 first came to the scene, one of the first questions was: “What will the office of the future look like?”
 The TAXI campus in Denver, CO seems to have found a definitive answer.

 The website showcases a new, unique workplace experience through a masterfully implemented UI.
 The site prioritizes clean and direct typographic hierarchy, color blocking, interaction, and direct motion to guide the viewer through the TAXI community’s offerings on their campus.

 Although being “attractive” is one of the defining aspects of flat web design, “visually spectacular” is a much rarer attribute, as it doesn’t rely on theatricality, but efficiency.
 The Future of Office website, however, is a visual analog of “killing with kindness”, as the designers behind it managed to create an incredibly engaging mosaic out of simplistic, almost one-note elements.